-Standard What this means What this might mean in practice Linked standards Criteria 10 Bereavement S upport Service C10.1 The provision of Bereavement Support is in line with the providers' constitution and strategic direction.
+Standard What this means What this might mean in practice Linked standards Criteria Criteria 10 Bereavement Support Service C10.1 The provision of Bereavement Support is in line with the providers' constitution and strategic direction.
 The provision of Bereavement Support services is clearly set out in the remit of the provider and will support the achievement of organisational objectives.
 Providers can describe how the provision of bereavement support services support organisational objectives.
 Evidence that the needs of person(s) bereaved by suicide are central to the service / organisation.
 C1.1 C10.2 The service is planned, designed and reviewed to meet the needs of the client group / community they serve.
 Support services take into account emerging and changing needs of the client group and ensure that the needs of individuals bereaved by suicide are central to the service / organisation taking opportunities (where appropriate) to meet the needs of those affected by bereavement.
 The service should be based upon appropriate values which include Evidence of service planning, design and review including effective links with relevant stakeholders / funders.
 Evidence that appropriate feedback and outcome measurement processes are in place, applied and analysed.
 Evidence that where feedback / outcome measurement processes indicated that changes to the service are appropriate that these are approved by funders and in line with contractual / constitutional requirements.
 C4.1 C4.2 C4.3

-Standard l What this means What this might mean in practice Linked standards Criteria 10 Bereavement S Support Service C10.3 Services an promoted a delivered w consistency continuity appropriate helpful man environmen nd ith / and in an , safe and nner and respect for individuals bereaved by suicide and acknowledgement that they may not wish to engage in services.
+Standard What this means What this might mean in practice Linked standards Criteria 10 Bereavement S Support Service C10.3 Services are promoted and delivered with consistency and continuity in an appropriate, safe and helpful manner and environment. respect for individuals bereaved by suicide and acknowledgement that they may not wish to engage in services.
 Providers should work to ensure they avoid duplication of existing services.
 Service providers strive to ensure continuity and consistency in both the promotion and delivery of services provided.
 Information provided should be clearly articulated in all forums, platforms and literature used.
 This can relate to: Providers can describe how services are complementary to/ not a duplication of other relevant services / processes (e.g. SD1 Recording Process) Feedback from service users indicate consistency and continuity in relation to key support worker and key messages / information provided.
 Records of contacts with individuals, support provided and individual responsible.
 C3.3 C3.4 C3.6 C3.8 C10.4